 Nancy Fishman received her B.A. in policy and management studies from Dickinson College and a M.S. in psychology from Shippensburg University.

-Andre Foltz is an Associate with ReadyNation.
+Andre Foltz is a Senior Associate with ReadyNation.
 Prior to joining Council for a Strong America, Andre worked on the 2016 presidential campaign as an Field Organizer in Northern Virginia and has completed internships with the Colorado State Senate, Colorado Governor’s Office, and most recently, the U.S. Senate.

 Andre received his B.A. in Political Science from Colorado State University and is currently pursuing a M.A. in Public Management from Johns Hopkins University.